 1. Don’t wait to pique people’s interest

 Store owners can learn a thing or two from this approach.
-While you’ll want to eventually cover the complete details of your product, a high-converting product page doesn’t leave potential customers in suspense—after all, it just takes a single click of the back button to lose a sale.
-All of your product pages must quickly and clearly state what a product is and why it’s valuable.
+While you may have a number of important product details to cover on a single page, you shouldn’t leave potential customers in suspense; it just takes a single click of the back button to lose a sale.
+Make it clear what the product is and why it’s valuable, and quickly.

 Each of these individual ideas is explored in more detail further down, adding rich context, explanation, and images that help inform and provide proof of the claims made.
 But for most products, the choice to lead with “at a glance” copy is the right one, because the customer is never left waiting to have their interest piqued.